 This is a very important issue for Christians.
-Most of them assert that a person must believe Jesus is God in order to be a genuine Christian and thus possess salvation and the assurance of resurrection to immortality and thus eternal life.
-That’s what the institutional church has insisted since the early fourth century AD.
+Most of them assert that a person must believe Jesus is God in order to be a genuine Christian and thus possess God’s salvation and the assurance of resurrection to immortality and thus eternal life.
+That is what the institutional church has insisted way back since the early fourth century AD.
 But the context of John 10.30 reveals that Jesus was not claiming to be God at all.
 As they say, “A text taken out of its context becomes a pretext.”

 Jesus was attending the Feast of Dedication at the temple in Jerusalem.
 We read, “The Jews therefore gathered around Him, and were saying to Him, ‘How long will You keep us in suspense?
 If You are the Christ, tell us plainly.’”
 (John 10.24).
 Jesus responded by mentioning his marvelous works that he had been doing and how they testify to his intimate relationship with God (vv.
 25-29).

-So, when Jesus then said that he and the Father were “one,” many traditionalist scholars have taught that he meant numerically “one in essence” as church father Athanasius claimed.
-On the contrary, the context shows that Jesus meant they were unified, being in complete harmony regarding his mission of doing good deeds and drawing disciples to himself.
+So, when Jesus said he and the Father were “one,” many Christians have thought he meant numerically “one in essence” as church father Athanasius claimed.
+On the contrary, the context shows that Jesus meant they were unified, thus being in complete harmony regarding his mission of doing good deeds and drawing disciples to himself.

-This is confirmed in Jesus’ so-called “high priestly prayer” he made the night he was betrayed and arrested.
+This is confirmed in Jesus’ so-called “high priestly prayer” that he spoke the night he was betrayed and arrested.
 It, too, is recorded only in the Gospel of John.
-In anticipation of his crucifixion, death, resurrection, and ascension, Jesus prayed to the Father concerning his eleven apostles, “Holy Father, keep them in Your name, the name which You have given Me, that they may be one even as We are” (John 17.11).
-And he soon added, “The glory which You have given Me I have given to them, that they may be one, just as We are one; I in them and You in Me, that they may be perfected in unity” (vv.
-22-23).
-Each time the word “one” appears here, it translates the word hen in the Greek text, the same word Jesus used in John 10.30.
-So, here, Jesus was asking the Father for the same oneness for himself and his apostles that he said, in John 10.30, he and the Father had.
-To say that “one,” there, means Jesus is God requires that it means the same in John 17.22-23, which is ludicrous.
+Jesus–in anticipation of his crucifixion, death, resurrection, and ascension–asked the Father concerning his eleven apostles, “Holy Father, keep them in Your name, the name which You have given Me, that they may be one even as We are” (John 17.11).

-Yet Jesus’ antagonistic listeners thought like many Christians later have, that he claimed to be God when he said he and the Father were “one.”
-When Jesus asked them why they were picking up stones to stone him to death (John 10.31).
+Yet Jesus’ antagonistic listeners thought like many Christians later did, that he claimed to be God when he said, “I and the Father are one.”
+Due this statement, these Jews picked up stones with which to stone him to death (John 10.31).
 Jesus then asked them for which of his works they wanted to stone him (v.
 32).
 They replied, “For a good work we do not stone You, but for blasphemy; and because You, being a man, make Yourself out to be God” (v.
 33).
-In the Greek text, theos (God), here, is anarthrous, that is, without the definite article, so it can be translated “a god.”
-So, they thought Jesus was claiming to be God, or a god, by declaring that he was “one” with God.
+In the Greek text, here, theos (God) is anarthrous, meaning it does not have the definite article.
+Thus, it can be translated “a god.”
+So, these Jews thought Jesus was claiming to be God, or a god, by declaring he was “one” with God.

-Now, Jesus never went about declaring publicly that he was the Son of God.
+Now, Jesus never went about declaring publicly that he was “the Son of God.”
 But he often implied it by calling God his “Father” and sometimes himself “the Son.”
-Until then, Jews had recognized their God Yahweh corporately as the father of the Jewish nation; yet individual Jews rarely or never had identified God personally as their father, as Jesus regularly did.
+Until then, Jews had recognized their God Yahweh corporately as the father of the Jewish nation; yet individual Jews rarely or never identified God personally as their father, as Jesus regularly did.

-Most Christians have failed to understand that Jesus then clarified what he meant by him and the Father being “one” when he soon declared in this dialogue, “the Father is in Me, and I in the Father” (John 10.38).
+Most Christians have failed to understand that Jesus soon clarified in this dialogue what he meant by him and the Father being “one” when he said, “the Father is in Me, and I in the Father” (John 10.38).
 Months later, Jesus affirmed this again by telling his apostles, “Believe Me that I am in the Father, and the Father in Me” (14.11).

-Jesus’ opponents seem to have accepted this clarification about being one with the Father, in which he denied claiming to be God, because during the interrogation of him by the Jewish Sanhedrin (Council), no one accused him of ever claiming to be God.
-So, the Sanhedrin rightly understood that Jesus never claimed to be God, but most Christians have been misled about this by their teachers who say Jesus did claim to be God.
+Jesus’ opponents seem to have accepted this clarification about being one with the Father as a denial of claiming to be God.
+For, during the interrogation of Jesus by the Jewish Sanhedrin (Council), no one accused Jesus of ever claiming to be God.
+So, the Sanhedrin rightly understood that Jesus never claimed to be God.
+Yet many Christians have been misled about this by their teachers who say Jesus did claim here to be God.

 (Scripture quotations are from the New American Standard Bible.
 In my extensive book, The Restitution of Jesus Christ [600 pp., 2008], I devote ten pages to explaining what Jesus meant in John 10.30 when he said, “I and the Father are one.”
 In doing so, I cite forty-four Bible scholars and four church fathers.
-For 22 years, I believed that in John 10.30 Jesus claimed to be God because that was what I was taught by my church and others.)
+For 22 years, as a Trinitarian Christian I believed in John 10.30 Jesus claimed to be God because that was what I was taught by my church pastor and others.)